straydogstudio/film_roll/README.md

 Add it to your own css and disable with `no_css: true` when calling FilmRoll to improve performance.

 ##Troubleshooting

+###Large images or slow loading pages

+If you have a heavy set of images, the gallery can look empty while it loads.
+You can either style the child element to have an appropriate background (e.g. a gradient) while it is waiting, or you can use javascript to load high res pics later.
+E.g. populate your gallery with placeholder images and use [jQuery Lazyload](https://github.com/tuupola/jquery_lazyload) to load the images after the page loads.

 ###Items aren't centering